DonghwanJwa/Project3rd/README.md

-  Notice : We delete some sources which contain our personal information, and also delete all image file because of copyright.
+  Notice : We deleted some sources which contain our personal information, and also deleted all image file because of copyright.